Benefits of Stopping Smoking

 The number of acetylcholine receptors, which were up-regulated in response to nicotine’s presence in the frontal, parietal, temporal, occipital, basal ganglia, thalamus, brain stem, and cerebellum regions of the brain, have now substantially down-regulated; and receptor binding has returned to levels of the brain of a non-smoker.

 Your circulation has substantially improved.
 Walking has become easier.
 Your chronic cough, if any, has likely disappeared.
 If not, schedule an appointment with you doctor as soon as possible, because a chronic cough can be a sign of lung cancer.

 Plasma suPAR is a stable inflammatory biomarker predictive of development of diseases ranging from diabetes to cancer in smokers.
 A 2016 study found that within 4 weeks of quitting smoking, with or without NRT, that suPAR levels in 48 former smokers had fallen from a baseline smoking median of 3.2 ng/ml to levels “no longer significantly different from the never smokers’ values” (1.9 ng/ml)

 1 to 9 months

-Any smoking related sinus congestion, fatigue or shortness of breath has decreased.
-Cilia have regrown in your lungs, thereby increasing their ability to handle mucus, keep your lungs clean and reduce infections.
+Any smoking-related sinus congestion, fatigue, or shortness of breath has decreased.
+Cilia have regrown in your lungs, thereby increasing their ability to handle mucus, keeping your lungs clean and reduce infections.
 Your body’s overall energy has increased.

 5 to 15 years